U.S. Relations With Poland

-Poland is a stalwart ally in Central Europe and one of the United States’ strongest Continental partners in fostering security and prosperity regionally, throughout Europe, and the world.
+Poland is a stalwart ally in Central Europe and one of the United States’ strongest partners in fostering security and prosperity regionally, throughout Europe, and the world.
 The United States and Poland partner closely on NATO capabilities, counterterrorism, nonproliferation, missile defense, human rights, economic growth and innovation, energy security, and regional cooperation in Central and Eastern Europe.

 U.S. Assistance to Poland

 Poland graduated from USAID assistance in 2000 and capitalized on its successful transition experience to become a provider of assistance to other countries in the region.
 For example, Poland has been a regional leader in partnering with the United States through the Emerging Donors Challenge Program (EDCP) – a program overseen by the Office of the Coordinator of U.S. Assistance to Europe, Eurasia, and Central Asia.
 Through the EDCP initiative, the United States builds partnerships with donor nations like Poland by co-financing joint foreign assistance activities, especially in EU Eastern Partnership countries.
 The U.S. Government-financed Polish-American Enterprise Fund was a major investor in private Polish companies in the 1990s.
 The Polish-American Freedom Foundation continues this legacy by investing in training and education in Poland.
 Poland is active in the EU’s Eastern Partnership and spearheaded the launch of the European Endowment for Democracy.

 Bilateral Economic Relations